nicholasgillespie/body-mass/docs/project/progress_log.md

 ### Header Development

-- Completed pending tasks from the previous day, including refining CSS root variables and enhancing global focus styles.
+- Completed the pending TODO tasks.
 - Progressed with the calculator component, focusing on accessibility.
   - Improved the box class by ensuring border radius ratios are maintained when nested and by making it compatible with high contrast modes.
   - Ensured checkbox visibility in high contrast mode.

 #### TODO

-- Deal with including the measure value in the height and weight input elements.
+- Deal with including the measure units in the height and weight input elements.

+## 2024-05-24 - Afternoon

+### Header Development

+- Completed the pending TODO tasks.
+- Continued building the header.
+The spacing of the header has been sorted for desktop view down to 800px.
+The transition to mobile view should be relatively straightforward.

+#### TODO

+- Prepare for the switch to the imperial measurement system, which will require additional input boxes.
+Plan to use a JavaScript-based toggle system to switch between measurement systems.

 ---